InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Method

 \subsection{Implementation details}

-We implemented our network with PyTorch, and the network was optimized using the ADAM optimizer \cite{adam_optim} with $5 \times 10^{-4}$ for learning rate, $0.9$ for beta1, and $0.999$ for beta2.
-The learning rate was set to exponentially decay so that it was decreased to a tenth for every 250K iterations.
-For the feature grid, we chose $F$=12 and $gs$=10cm.
-Its weights were initialized to 0.
-The signed distance values were truncated to $tr$=5cm.
-The MLP networks for the color and truncated signed distance values both consisted of 2 hidden layers with 128 nodes each.
-We conducted the positional encoding for the ray direction vector in 4 frequency levels.
-The MLP for the image-plane deformation field was built with 2 hidden layers with 64 nodes each. \Perframe optimization parameters were initialized to 1 for scaling and 0 for translation.
-Ray sampling number for $S_f$ was set to 16.
-The $\lambda$ weights for the loss terms were set to 10 for $\lambda_{fs}$, $6 \times 10^3$ for $\lambda_{sdf}$, $0.5$ for $\lambda_{rgb}$, and $0.1$ for $\lambda_{reg}$.
+Our network, built with PyTorch, was optimized using ADAM \cite{adam_optim} with initial settings of a $5 \times 10^{-4}$ learning rate (decaying exponentially to a tenth every 250K iterations), 0.9 beta1, and 0.999 beta2.
+We set the feature grid with $F$=12 and $gs$=10cm, initializing weights at 0, and truncated signed distance values at $tr$=5cm.
+Both color and signed distance MLPs had 2 hidden layers with 128 nodes, while the image-plane deformation MLP had 2 layers with 64 nodes each. \Perframe parameters started at 1 for scaling and 0 for translation.
+Loss term weights were $\lambda_{fs}$=10, $\lambda_{sdf}$=$6 \times 10^3$, $\lambda_{rgb}$=0.5, and $\lambda_{reg}$=0.1.
 We ran 3K, 7K, and 65K iterations for each training phase, respectively.
 We used a CUDA implementation of the \tsdffusion algorithm that can process, on average, 231.7 frames per second on Tesla V100 GPU \cite{3DMatch}.
-The batch size of the grid cells in the first training phase was 1024.
-For the rest of the training phases, we sampled 768 to 2048 rays in a batch depending on the scene size.